GearHost/Docs/docs/how-to-add-a-domain-subdomain-hostname.md

 5. Enter in the domain name or sub domain name and click `Create Domain`

 > The Domains tab is a list of domains that your CloudSite will explicitly serve requests for.
 It is also a list of DNS zones that you can modify DNS records for.

+**Tip:** Did we miss something or still need help?
+[Open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll be happy to assist you!